A numerically stable algorithm for integrating Bayesian models using Markov melding: Introduction

 To address this sensitivity, we first note that Markov melding strictly only requires an estimate of the \textit{self-density ratio} \citep{hiraoka:hamada:hori:14}, \(\pdr(\phinu, \phide) = \pd_{\modelindex}(\phinu) \mathop{/} \pd_{\modelindex}(\phide)\), as we will show in Section~\ref{sec:markov-melding}.
 In Section~\ref{sec:self-density-ratio-estimation} we develop methodology that reduces the error in the self-density ratio estimate \(\pdrh(\phinu, \phide)\) by using weighted-sample KDEs \citep{vardi:85, jones:91}, which are more accurate in low probability regions.
 Multiple weighted-sample estimates of \(\pdrh(\phinu, \phide)\) are combined via a weighted average to further improve performance.
 We call this methodology \textit{weighted-sample self-density ratio estimation} (WSRE), and demonstrate the effectiveness of our methodology in two examples.
-The first is a toy example from \citet{ades:cliffe:02} where \(\pd_{\text{meld}}\) can be sampled directly, and we use these samples as a baseline reference.
-We show that output from the multi-stage estimation process that uses WSRE is closer to the reference samples than the \textit{naive} approach, which uses a single KDE for \(\widehat{\pd}_{\modelindex}(\phi)\).
+The first is a toy example from \citet{ades:cliffe:02}.
+We show that output from the multi-stage estimation process that uses WSRE is closer to reference samples than the \textit{naive} approach, which uses a single KDE for \(\widehat{\pd}_{\modelindex}(\phi)\).
 The second example is an involved evidence synthesis, previously considered in \citet{goudie:etal:18}.
 Here we show that the multi-stage estimation process that employs WSRE produces plausible samples, whilst the naive approach produces nonsensical results.
+In these examples \(\phi\) is a 1 or 2 dimensional quantity.
+We discuss the applicability of our method for higher dimensional \(\phi\) in Section~\ref{sec:discussion}.